rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin Data Model.md

 supplies positional and keyword arguments that are used to evaluate the function.
 If any of the positional arguments are placeholders, this is a *partially applied function call*.

+An *arrow function call* is a *function call* that is used in an arrow expression.
+The *source expression* property references the initial unary expression if this is the first arrow target in the chain; otherwise, it references the previous arrow target.

 A *static function call* is a *function call* that has the name and arity of the function it references.